Document Type : Original Paper

-Assistant Professor of Medical Physics Department, Faculty of Paramedicine, Ahvaz Jundishapur University of Medical Sciences, Ahvaz, Iran.
+Medical Physics Department, Faculty of Paramedicine, Jundishapur University of Medical Sciences, Ahvaz, Iran.

-Department of medical physics, Faculty of medicine, Ahvaz Jundishapur University of Medical Sciences, Ahvaz, Iran
+Technician of Radiology Technology, Department of Radiology Technology, Faculty of Paramedicine, Jundishapur University of Medical Sciences, Ahvaz, Iran.

-Department of Medical Physics, Faculty of Medicine, Ahvaz Jundishapur University of Medical Sciences, Ahvaz, Iran.
+Instructor of Medical Physics, Department of Medical Physics, Faculty of Medicine, Jundishapur University of Medical Sciences, Ahvaz, Iran.

-Department of public health, Faculty of health science, Ahvaz Jundishapur University of Medical Sciences, Ahvaz, Iran
+Department of Public Health, Faculty of Health Science, Jundishapur University of Medical Sciences, Ahvaz, Iran.

-Introduction: Protecting against harmful effects of ultraviolet radiation is measured under the UPF scale.
-Prevention using clothing is the best way to deal with the onset of ultraviolet radiation diseases.
-The purpose of this study is to compare the ultraviolet ray protective factor of pure and titanium dioxide nanoparticles coated cotton using electrospinning method with two natural and artificial generators.
+Introduction: Protection against harmful effects of ultraviolet radiation (UV) is measured under Ultraviolet Protection Factor (UPF) scale.
+The utilization of protective clothing is the best way to deal with the damage caused by ultraviolet radiation.
+The purpose of this study was to compare the ultraviolet ray protective factor of pure cotton and cotton coated with titanium dioxide (TiO2) nanoparticles using the electrospinning method with two natural and artificial generators.

-Materials and Methods: This is an analytical-descriptive study in which, a pure cotton fabric and a cotton fabric coated with nanoparticles of dioxiditenium were coated for 10, 20 and 40 minutes, as an example, with the titanium dioxide with two types of sunlight and artificial light (widespread and dotted) beams.
+Material and Methods: This is an analytical-descriptive study in which, a pure cotton fabric and a cotton fabric coated with nanoparticles of dioxiditenium were coated for 10, 20 and 40 minutes, as an example, with the titanium dioxide with two types of sunlight and artificial light (widespread and dotted) beams.
 UV radiation divided into three spectra A, B and C that we use UV-C to measurement.
 Finally, the comparison of the average UV-c radiation penetration from different fabrics were conducted.
 We use SPSS Ver.22 to analyze data and p-value<0.05.

-Results: The highest and lowest amount of penetration were for pure and coated cotton fibers for 40 minutes of UV-C radiation, respectively.
+Results: The highest and the lowest amount of penetration were for pure and coated cotton fibers for 40 min of UV-C radiation, respectively.
 As the beam decreases, the UPF rises.
 In nano-coated fabrics, the amount of beam penetration is lower and absorption is higher giving higher UPF.

-Conclusion: Due to the very low UPF, cotton fabrics are not suitable for use in ultraviolet areas due to the very low UPF.
-Therefore, in order to protect against ultraviolet radiation, fabrics coated with titanium dioxide nanoparticles can be used in the field of health.
+Conclusion: Due to the very low UPF, cotton fabrics are not suitable for utilization in areas with UV radiation.
+Therefore, in order to protect against UV radiation, fabrics coated with TiO2 nanoparticles can be used in the domain of health care.